tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

   - “I just want to remember to have the option to do this task, but I’m OK if it waits five years.”
 Put it in Someday/Maybe or create a new project for it.
   - “I just need to decide whether to do it or not.”
 Set a reminder for “Decide when to do X,” or just put the damn thing on your calendar.
   - maybe, just **delete it, and it will come back if it is significant enough**
   - resolve the possible guilt about it.
 Put it out of your mind.
-You can do it either by deciding “I’m going to do it on a Specific date” or “I’m going to just put it in the list and I’m happy if I do it next week, next month, next year, or next decade.”
+You can do it either by deciding “I’m going to do it on a Specific date” or “I’m going just to put it in the list, and I’m happy if I do it next week, next month, next year, or next decade.”
 - when reviewing the inbox
   - use Projects aggressively
   - if there are no projects fit for an item, delete it forever.